 Y.G. would like to thank the students of Cornell University's Physics 7661 course for their questions which reflected their enthusiasm for the subject.
-P.T. would also like to thank them for their questions which gave him enough time for him to TEX these notes in real-time during the lectures.
+P.T. would also like to thank them for their questions which gave him enough time for him to T_EX these notes in real-time during the lectures.
 P.T. would additionally like to thank all who read these lectures and offered corrections and suggestions, including Panagiotis Athanasopoulos, Hardik Panjwani, Yuhsin Tsai, and Yariv Yanay.
 Special thanks are in order for Andreas Kronfeld for very helpful explanations about lattice QCD.
 This work is supported in part by the NSF grant number PHY-0355005.
-P.T. is additionally supported by a National Science Foundation graduate research fellowship and a Paul & Daisy Soros Fellowship For New Americans.
-The contents of this article do not necessarily represent the views of either institution.
+P.T. was additionally supported by a National Science Foundation graduate research fellowship and a Paul & Daisy Soros Fellowship For New Americans and is now supported by a UCI Chancellor's postdoctoral fellowship.
+The contents of this article do not necessarily represent the views of these institutions.